Suryanshjamwal/Real-Estate-IRELAND/readme.md

 Using the query language most of the transforamtions, extraction and manipulations were handled.

-This [sql file](code.sql) contains some of the key relevant queries used for this analysis project.
+This [sql file](code.sql) contains few of the relevant queries used for this analysis project.
 SQL commands like JOIN ON, UPDATE, PARTITION BY, GROUP BY, ORDER BY, DELETE, etc helped in general manipulation tasks.

 ## Data Visualisation